 Art / Writing

-Graphics Practice -X Marks The Spot: Video – In this video, I record an activity we do often in class.
+Graphics Practice -X Marks The Spot: Video – In this video, our friend Teacher Anna has recorded an activity we do often in class.
 Before watching this video ask your child to get a pencil/crayon/marker and a piece of paper or whiteboard and encourage them to sit at the table as they watch this video.
-If your child is not able to do the activity exactly how I am doing it that is ok, they are still learning and the important thing is to encourage them to practice! https://vimeo.com/440716126
+If your child is not able to do the activity exactly how I am doing it that is ok, they are still learning and the important thing is to encourage them to practice!
+Use the previous password I have shared with you or ask me for it again. https://vimeo.com/440716126

 Animal Drawing and Story – Ask your child to think of an animal they know.
 If they need help thinking of ideas you can always suggest a few options: polar bear, sheep, cat, bird, seal, fish, ect.
 Ask your child to help you draw it and discuss the different body parts and label them.
 If your child is too young to draw a picture you can help draw an animal and label the parts together.
 Then have fun making up a story about your animal.